kazurayam/ConfiguringKatalonProjectWithJson/README.md

 ## Solution

-- I will add text files as a mean of configuration.
-In there I can express any information in JSON syntax.
-Thanks to the expressiveness of JSON, I can write anything in JSON.
+- I will add JSON text files as a container of configuration information.
+Thanks to the expressiveness of JSON, I can write anything.

 - I will create a GlobalVariable of type `Null`.

 - My test script will fully utilize the Groovy language [features of processing JSON](https://www.baeldung.com/groovy-json).

 - My test script will explicitly load a JSON configuration file, turn it into an Object, substitute it into a GlobalVariable.
 The GlobalVariable will be shared by all Test Cases in a Test Suite.
 My test script will update the Object during test run, and will explicitly save it into a JSON file.

-Thanks to the Groovy's features of processing JSON, it is quite straight-forward to implement this processing.
+- Thanks to the Groovy's features of processing JSON, it is quite easy and straight-forward to implement this processing.
 I will show you a full set of sample code.

 - This approach is intended for seasoned programmers.
 I'm afraid, non-programmers can not enjoy this freedom.